-If you don't have an upgraded product or service to offer, you can instead ungate customers to beta features, products, and services that the rest of your customer base doesn't have.
+If you don't have an upgraded product or service to offer, you can instead introduce customers to beta features, products, and services that the rest of your customer base doesn't have.
 Not only will this "wow" customers with what your product development team has been working on, but it will also make them feel like part of an exclusive group that has VIP access to these special features.

 With this approach, you're not just offering an incentive in return for new leads.
-You're encouraging customers to share positive feedback while simultaneously adding value to their customer experience over time
+You're encouraging customers to share positive feedback while simultaneously adding value to their customer experience over time.

 If you're still not sure how to use these strategies, let's look at a few companies that have successfully executed these customer referral ideas.

 Customer Referral Program Examples